nla-group/classix-matlab/demos/The_out_structure_returned_by_CLASSIX.md

    615
 ```

-The field <samp>out.dist</samp> corresponds to the number of distance calculations between data points that have been performed in the aggregation phase where the groups are formed.
+The field <samp>out.dist</samp> corresponds to the number of distance calculations between data points that have been performed in the aggregation phase.
 We would like this number to be small.
 Usually, a larger <samp>radius</samp> parameter will lead to a smaller <samp>out.dist</samp>, but also coarser clusters.
 If CLASSIX's aggregation phase takes very long, this is usually reflected in a large number of distance calculations.
 Try increasing <samp>radius</samp> in this case.

 ```matlab
 out.dist